mhzawadi/issue-status/.github/ISSUE_TEMPLATE/new-item.md

 ---

-This is a service what needs a status report
+This service is used by all, it helps to run stuff